nextstrain/avian-flu/README.md

 nextstrain build . --snakefile Snakefile.genome --config local_ingest=True ingest_source=ncbi
 ```

-Currently this is only set up for the "h5n1-cattle-outbreak" build using locally ingested NCBI data. and The build is restricted to a set of strains where we think there's no reassortment, with outgroups
+Currently this is only set up for the "h5n1-cattle-outbreak" build using locally ingested NCBI data,
+and the build is restricted to a set of strains where we think there's no reassortment, with outgroups
 excluded in (`config/dropped_strains_h5n1-cattle-outbreak.txt`).
 Output files will be placed in `results/h5n1-cattle-outbreak/genome`.
 See `Snakefile.genome` for more details.